Reimagining cooperative education

 Mass Communication

 Your journey as a cooperative education student begins your freshman year at Wayne State College.
 During your time here, you’ll participate in career readiness activities, including business site visits and job shadowing, all while learning the fundamentals of professional practice.
-After three years on campus at Wayne State, you’ll complete your senior year while living in Grand Island, Nebraska, where you’ll be hired and mentored by one of our participating business cohorts.
-You’ll earn 18 credit hours while working 30-40 hours per week at a paid job using skills relevant to your degree.
+After three years on campus at Wayne State, you’ll complete your senior year while living in Norfolk or Grand Island, Nebraska, where you’ll be hired and mentored by one of our participating business cohorts.
+You’ll earn up to 18 credit hours while working 30-40 hours per week at a paid job using skills relevant to your degree.

 Freshman year